Dudley: Medical

 Dudley is served by several National Health Service facilities.
 The main general hospital is Russells Hall, located to the south of the town.
 It was constructed in 1976, though financial difficulties prevented it from opening until 1983.
 A major expansion of the hospital was completed in 2005 when it incorporated all inpatient services from the other hospitals in the borough.

 The Guest Hospital was initially created as a charity hospital by the Earl of Dudley in 1849 to accommodate blinded miners.
 It was taken over by local chainmaker Joseph Guest in 1871, and converted for general hospital use.
 It remained in use throughout the twentieth century, but was downgraded to an outpatient-only centre in the 2000s following the construction of a new block; the original hospital site was re-developed for private housing in 2018.

 Bushey Fields Hospital provides psychiatric care for the area.
 It was developed adjacent to Russells Hall Hospital in the 1980s and early 1990s to replace facilities at Burton Road Hospital.
 Approximately one mile west of the town centre, Burton Road Hospital was built in the mid-19th century, initially as a workhouse, before becoming a hospital in 1859.
 It closed in December 1993, and was demolished the following year for re-development.

-The town's ambulance station was opened on land adjacent to Burton Road Hospital in 1986.

 Emergency services

 Law enforcement in Dudley is carried out by West Midlands Police, with the borough's sole police station located in Brierley Hill.
 Closure of Dudley Police Station was announced in 2017 as part of cost-cutting measures, though a small number of officers are set to remain in the town centre from a shared base with the local council.
-The police station had originally opened in 1939 to replace a 19th-century structure on Priory Street, which now forms part of the civic centre.

 In 2019 plans were put forward to build a new police station in the town centre, although disputes between Dudley Council and West Midlands Police have delayed the project.

 Fire and rescue services are provided by the West Midlands Fire Service, with the fire station situated on Burton Road on land previously occupied by Burton Road Hospital.
 The former fire station site on Tower Street now forms part of a campus of Dudley College.
-West Midlands Ambulance Service provides emergency medical care, with the ambulance station also on Burton Road, near to the fire station.

-There is also a Dudley Detachment of the Army Cadet Force, Air Cadet Squadron, and Sea Cadet unit based in Dudley.
-The Army Reserve Centre on Vicar Street houses both Army Cadets and Air Cadets.